Charles F. Gunther: Candy and collections

 After the Civil War, Gunther traveled to Europe to learn from the candymakers there.
 He started his own candy company in Chicago in 1868, specializing in caramel, which he is sometimes credited with introducing to the United States.
 Gunther's business was destroyed in the 1871 Great Chicago Fire, but he quickly recovered and built a new factory on State Street.
 With wealthy customers like socialite Bertha Palmer, Gunther amassed a fortune, and began purchasing historical artifacts to display in his factory.
 Many of these were artifacts from the Civil War, but there were also more unusual items in his collection, such as shrunken heads.
 Gunther even claimed to own the skin of the serpent from the Garden of Eden and the mummy of Moses' foster mother, Bithiah (both assumed to be fakes).
 One of Gunther's most important authentic items was Abraham Lincoln's deathbed, which he purchased in 1877.

 Gunther's collection continued to grow, and he eventually turned his sights to the Libby Prison, a former Confederate prison in Richmond, Virginia.
 Gunther purchased the structure and had it dismantled and shipped to Chicago, where it was reassembled and converted into a museum to house Gunther's artifacts.
 It opened to the public in 1889 and hosted thousands of visitors within its first few months of existence.
 The infirmary of the prison was converted into the Lincoln Room, in which Gunther displayed Lincoln's deathbed, along with other artifacts associated with Lincoln's assassination.
-Gunther later tried to purchase an Egyptian pyramid and Philadelphia's Independence Hall so he could bring them to Chicago, but he was unsuccessful.
+Gunther later tried to purchase an Egyptian pyramid and Independence Hall in Philadelphia so he could bring them to Chicago, but he was unsuccessful.

 During the 1890s, Gunther became involved with Chicago's growing convention industry.
 When the original Chicago Coliseum burned down in 1897, Gunther decided to build a new Coliseum on the site of the Libby Prison, since attendance at the museum was beginning to wane.
 The prison building was disassembled, and parts of it were donated to the Chicago Historical Society.
 Gunther offered the rest of his collection to the city, with the hope that the city would build a museum for it in Garfield Park, but Illinois law prevented such a building from being constructed on parkland.